 Kneeling on all fours and panting in pain did not stop Pascal from cutting in:

-"The four-part spell Mister von Witzinger just used is the bane of Runic Magic users' tendency to over-buff themselves.
-Dispel is your classic antimagic spell, and Catalyst allows it to push through multiple defenses in an increasingly-powerful cascading chain reaction.
-Fragmentation gives it a chance to break past even the most powerful dispel-warding barriers, and Scorch-Ether not only boosts penetration power, but also makes certain that the final impact leaves a stunning impression."
+"The four-part spell Mister Moreau just used is the bane of Runic Magic users' tendency to over-enhance themselves.
+Dispel is your classic antimagic spell.
+Catalyst allows it to push through multiple defenses in an increasingly-powerful cascading chain reaction.
+Fragmentation gives it a chance to break past even the most powerful dispel-warding barriers.
+And Scourge not only boosts penetration power, but destabilizes the target's own mana to burn their bodies.

-"Remember that a spellsword relies neither on blasting the opponent nor overwhelming them through pure martial prowess, but by a synergistic combination of arcana, steel, and tricks," the short professor emphasized.
-"Barrier Armor plus leather and steel will reduce most physical attacks to mere wounds.
-Infused Guard, Resistance, and other defensive magic diminish most hostile spellfire down to tolerable nuisances, particularly for alchemy or enchantment spells which a mage's innate ether may outright repulse."
+"Remember that a spellsword relies neither on blasting the opponent nor overwhelming them through pure martial prowess, but by a synergistic combination of arcana, steel, and tricks," the Duke emphasized.
+"Barrier Armor plus steel will reduce most physical attacks to mere bruises.
+Infused Guard, Resistance, and other defensive magic diminish most hostile spellfire down to tolerable nuisances.
+This goes doubly so for alchemy or enchantment spells which a mage's innate mana may outright repulse."